oracle/helm-charts/tuxedo/charts/tuxedo-bankapp/README.md

 ## Prerequisites

-* Build a `tuxedo-bankapp` container image using the [Oracle Tuxedo bankapp image](https://github.com/oracle/docker-images/tree/main/OracleTuxedo/salt/samples/bankapp)
+* Build a Tuxedo `bankapp` container image using the [Oracle Tuxedo `bankapp` image](https://github.com/oracle/docker-images/tree/main/OracleTuxedo/salt/samples/bankapp)

-* Push the `tuxedo-bankapp` image that you built in the preceding step to a private container registry and note down its location.
+* Push the Tuxedo `bankapp` image that you built in the preceding step to a private container registry and note down its location.
 This location will be used in the `helm install` step later in this procedure.

 ## Using the Tuxedo `bankapp` Sample Application without Istio Ingress and SSL